avoorhis/vamps-node.js/README.md

 - (sudo) npm -g install
 - look in file 'package.json' to see required modules.

-Install MYSQL database schema
+**Install MYSQL database schema**
-There are two mysql database schemas included in the vamps-node.js installation One has some data included that you can use in visualizations: db_schema.sql and db_schema_w_test_data.sql (they may be compressed files) Install one of them in your mysql installation and also create a file
+- There are two mysql database schemas included in the vamps-node.js installation.
+One has some data included that you can use in visualizations: db_schema.sql and db_schema_w_test_data.sql (they may be compressed files) Install one of them in your mysql installation and also create a file